springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
 Our document structure is semantically marked up using headings to create a sequential hierarchy of content.
-Sometimes headings or labels may be visually hidden but available to Assistive Technologies.
+Rarely, headings or labels may be visually hidden but available to Assistive Technologies, though we prefer to keep this pattern to a minimum.
 <br><br>
 Nature magazine and a limited number of journals publish editorial content from a content management system (CMS).
 Content generated by CMS may occasionally lack appropriate headings (e.g. using bold text as implicit headings instead of semantically-marked up heading elements).
 <br><br>